Found These Pictures

 ABOUT BIRNEY IMES

-Imes’ photographs have been collected in three books: Juke Joint, Whispering Pines, and Partial to Home, and have been exhibited in solo shows in the United States and Europe.
-His work is included in the collections of the Museum of Modern Art and the Metropolitan Museum of Art in New York, The Art Institute of Chicago, The Bibliotheque Nationale in Paris and numerous public and private collections in the U.S. and abroad.
+Imes’s photographs have been collected in three monographs: Juke Joint, Whispering Pines, and Partial to Home, and have been exhibited in numerous solo shows in the United States and Europe.
+His work is included in the collections of the Museum of Modern Art and the Metropolitan Museum of Art in New York, The Art Institute of Chicago, The Bibliotheque Nationale in Paris and many public and private collections worldwide.